-Comment: In Register Div. of Freedom Newspapers Inc. v.
+Comment: In Register Division of Freedom Newspapers, Inc. v.
 County of Orange, 158 Cal.
 App.
 3d 893, 906-907, 205 Cal.
 Rptr.
 92 (1984), the court held that closed session minutes must be disclosed under the Public Records Act if a legislative body calls a closed session in violation of the Brown Act and no other privileges apply to the discussions.
 But another court has held that the Brown Act does not contain any provision for disclosing the minutes of a closed session meeting where the legislative agency correctly convened a closed session under the Brown Act, but strayed into topics that were not on the agenda or not proper for discussion in closed session.
-County of Los Angeles v.
-Superior Court (Union of American Physicians and Dentists), 130 Cal.
+Cty. of Los Angeles v.
+Superior Court (Union of Am.
+Physicians and Dentists), 130 Cal.
 App.
 4th 1099, 1105-1106, 30 Cal.
 Rptr.
 3d 708 (2005).
 In that case, the court held that minutes of a closed session meeting remained privileged from discovery, even where the body may have violated the Brown Act.
 Id. at 1105.
 This case should be distinguished by pointing out that the plaintiff had never filed a Brown Act lawsuit, and that the issue of whether the Brown Act had been violated had not been fully litigated in the trial court, and the plaintiff was seeking discovery of closed session minutes in a non-Brown Act lawsuit.

 But given the holding of Union of American Physicians and Dentists, it is advisable to combine any Brown Act demand letter and lawsuit with a demand under the California Public Records Act for the minutes of the portion of the closed session that violated the Brown Act, and assert that release of the documents is being sought under the Public Records Act and the Brown Act.